EnMasseProject/enmasse/README.md

 # Storage Controller

-The Storage Controller is responsible for managing brokers and its persistent volumes.
-The controller converts destination addresses to replicated brokers for the different addresses and binds persistent volumes to the brokers containers.

-Generating the persistent volume claims and broker controllers can also be done manually using the storage-generator-tool.
+The Storage Controller is responsible for handling the address configuration and to instantiate OpenShift templates based on a flavor config for each address.
+The address config can be deployed either using AMQP or HTTP.

+# Build instructions

+    gradle build